ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

 Let's start by going over type I and type II error which occurs in hypothesis testing.
 To aid in this review I'll use an example of comparing two samples.
-I have one sample of 100 students did not study for a test and 100 students that took the same test and studied for 2 hours.
+I have one sample of students which did not study for a test and another sample of students (from the same population) that took the same test and studied for 2 hours.

-* Null hypothesis: The mean score of each sample is the same.
+* <b>Null hypothesis (H<sub>o</sub>)</b>: The mean score of each sample is the same.
 Said differently, there is no difference in the means between the two samples (i.e. there is no effect present)
-* Alternative hypothesis: The mean score for the students who studied will be different than the sample of students that did not study.
-We want to know if it has a positive or negative effect on the score.
+* <b>Alternative hypothesis (H<sub>a</sub>)</b>: The mean score for the students who studied will be different than the sample of students that did not study.
+This is representative of a hypothesis with [two tails](https://en.wikipedia.org/wiki/One-_and_two-tailed_tests), if we were only looking for a positive effect (scores go up for the study group) it would be a one tail test.

 The possible errors that may occur are:

 * Type I (&alpha;)- Often referred to as a false positive.
-Basically this is when you observe an effect that isn't actually present (Rejecting the Null Hypothesis when it is actually true).
+Basically this is when you observe an effect that isn't actually present (Rejecting the null hypothesis when it is actually true).
 	* In this example that would mean our results indicate the group that studied had a higher (or lower) score on average than students that didn't.
 Only problem is that we would be wrong.